 The syllabus also aims to offer insights into the culture and civilisation of countries where Mandarin Chinese is spoken, encouraging positive attitudes towards language learning and towards speakers of foreign languages.
 For further information, please look at: Cambridge IGCSE Mandarin Chinese - Foreign Language

 All candidates take four components.
-These candidates will be eligible for grades A\ to E.
+These candidates will be eligible for grades A^ to E.

-IGCSE Chinese Paper 1 Paper 2 Paper 3 Paper 4 (Mandarin) - Foreign 35 min.
+IGCSE Chinese (Mandarin) - Foreign Language Paper 1 Paper 2 Paper 3 Paper 4 40 min.
 1 hour 15 min.
 15 min.
 1 hour 15 min.
-Language Listening Reading Speaking Writing Candidates listen to a number of recordings and answer questions testing comprehension Candidates read a number of texts and answer questions testing comprehension Candidates complete two role plays, a topic presentation/ conversation and a general conversation Candidates respond in the target language to three tasks Weighting 25% 25% 25% 25%
+Listening Reading Speaking Writing Candidates listen to a number of recordings and answer questions testing comprehension.
+Candidates read a number of texts and answer questions testing comprehension.
+Candidates complete two role plays, and a general conversation.
+Candidates respond in the target language to three tasks.
+Weighting 25% 25% 25% 25%